milanpreet91/house-price-prediction/README.md

 # house-price-prediction
-Briefly mention the problem, tools you'll use, and sections (EDA, training, etc.)

-Problem:
 This project predicts house prices based on various features using regression models.
 It is built as part of my machine learning learning journey, applying what I learned from the Supervised ML and Advanced Learning Algorithms courses.